 A lot of problems can arise when restaurants rely on 3rd-party food ordering and delivery services.

 Problem #1: Handling Orders Nightmare

-Different third-party ordering systems have different ways of sending in orders.
+Different 3rd-party ordering systems have different ways of sending in orders.
 Some use email, others use bespoke tablets.
 This a huge headache for whoever is in charge of sifting through all of these orders and passing them onto the kitchen.
 It’s no wonder that even the best restaurants occasionally miss one and get hit with the penalty of a one-star review.

 It’s not just a logistical problem.
 Staff in all areas of the business need to be trained to take orders in the front-of-house and properly store, handle and package food in the kitchen so that it has the best chance of arriving hot.
-This is easy when you’re in charge of the delivery, but when it’s a third party that handles multiple orders at once, there’s no guarantee that your food will be delivered first.
+This is easy when you’re in charge of the delivery, but when it’s a 3rd-party that handles multiple orders at once, there’s no guarantee that your food will be delivered first.

 For some restaurants that can even mean changing the way they package carryout food so that it can arrive at customers in the best condition, rather than a cold, soggy mess.

 The most obvious problem for restaurants is the huge cost that comes with these online orders.
 3rd-party websites charge restaurants fees of up to 30% for each order.
 This makes tight margins even tighter for small, independent restaurants.

 It wouldn’t be so bad if orders included high margin items like alcohol or other drinks.
 But these items are rarely ordered in online deliveries leaving restaurants no room to make up the fees that apps charge.

 Even worse, as these ordering websites grow in popularity, the number of dine-in customers may diminish.
 Why would customers bother going into restaurants when they can easily order online from home?

 It will get worse according to the latest research.
 Analysts at Morgan Stanley predict that delivery could make up almost 40 percent of restaurant revenue by 2022.